ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

   the TPM.

-The result is that the Verifier can verify the device's identity by checking the certificate containing the TPM's attestation public key, and can validate the software that was launched by comparing digests in the log with known-good values, and verifying their correctness by comparing with the signed digests from the TPM.
+The result is that the Verifier can verify the device's identity by checking the Subject Field and signature of certificate containing the TPM's attestation public key, and can validate the software that was launched by verifying the correctness of the logs by comparing with the signed digests from the TPM, and comparing digests in the log with known-good values.

 It should be noted that attestation and identity are inextricably linked;
 signed Evidence that a particular version of software was loaded is of little